This content has been machine translated dynamically.

 Questo articolo è stato tradotto automaticamente.(Esclusione di responsabilità))

-A resource pool is a homogeneous or heterogeneous aggregate of one or more servers, up to a maximum of 16.
-Before you create a pool or join a server to an existing pool, you should make sure that the requirements identified below are satisfied for all the servers in the pool.
+A resource pool is a homogeneous or heterogeneous aggregate of one or more servers, up to a maximum of 64.
+Before you create a pool or join a server to an existing pool, ensure the following requirements are satisfied for all servers in the pool.

-All of the servers in a XenServer resource pool must have broadly compatible CPUs, that is:
+All servers in Citrix Hypervisor resource pools must have broadly compatible CPUs, that is:

 - The CPU vendor (Intel, AMD) must be the same on all CPUs on all servers.